Kaelyssa, Night's Whisper

 - Attack Type - Each time this weapon is used to make an attack, choose one of the following special rules:

-- Dispel - When hit with this weapon, upkeep spells and animi on the model/unit immediately expire.
+- Dispel - When this weapon hits a model/unit, upkeep spells and animi on that model/unit immediately expire.

 - Mechanikal Seizure - A warjack hit with this attack becomes stationary.